Hindu Rope plant (Wax flower)

 Propagation

 Hoya carnosa “Krinkle Kurl,” the wax flower Houseplant, can be propagated at anytime by taking stem tip cuttings.
-The Hoya plant forms roots rapidly in damp sand or water when a part of its stem is submerged in water.
+Its roots spread rapidly in moist sand or water.
 Dig out an approximately 4-inch piece of healthy stem.
 Make sure at least two or three nodes are visible on the stem.
-It is imperative to remove the leaves from the lower section of the cutting in order to give it a chance to root in a well-drained and airy potting soil.
+It is imperative to remove the leaves from the lower section of the cutting to give it a chance to root in a well-drained and airy potting soil.
 Remember that cuttings will take time to root and grow, just as mature plants do.

 Sunlight

 You should provide your Hindu Rope Plant with at least three to four hours of bright light near a window to ensure its optimal growth.
-Hindu rope plants should not be placed in a window that is exposed to direct sun for long periods of time.
-It is best to place in a window facing east or south.
-If growing the plant outdoors, keep it in very bright light, although it should be kept in indirect light.
+Please avoid placing Hindu rope in a window that receives direct sunlight for extended periods.

 Soil